 Kyungmin Na, Hyunggun Ma, Gyeongho Namgoong, Katherine A. Kim, Jee-Hoon Jung, and Franklin Bien, “Step-charging technique for CC/CV mode battery charging with low-cost control components in IPT systems,” IET Power Electronics, vol. 11, no. 15, pp. 2523-2530, Dec.
 2018.
 (IET Digital Library Link)

 Prof. Katherine A. Kim gave a seminar entitled “Enabling Solar Photovoltaic Energy for Wearables and Internet of Things (IoT) Applications” at National Ilan University, Yilan, Taiwan.
 Prof. Kim was invited by Prof. Yu-Chen Liu of the Electrical Engineering Department of National Ilan University.

 Hyeun-Tae Cho, Yu-Chen Liu and Katherine A. Kim, “Short-Primary Linear Induction Motor Modeling with End Effects for Electric Transportation Systems,” in Proc.
 IEEE

 International Symposium on Computer Consumer and Control, Dec.
 2018, pp. 1-4.
-(IEEE Xplore Link coming soon)
+(IEEE Xplore Link)